safety, security,comfort and companionship

 Established in 2018, Hammersley Homes is working to provide a home for life for adults suffering from enduring mental illness – specifically those whose condition cannot be cured, those who will not recover.

-Founder and CEO Louise Hallett has first hand experience of what it’s like to watch a family member with incurable mental illness suffer the degradation of being treated like a criminal and of being told to “pull yourself together”.
+Founder and CEO Louise Hallett has first hand experience of what it’s like to watch a family member with enduring mental illness suffer the degradation of being treated like a criminal and of being told to “pull yourself together”.

 She has all too often felt frustrated and angry when she finds out that, once again, her relative has been found wandering the streets in a bewildered state and has committed a string of minor offences.
 And this person is far from being the only one.

 Confused individuals like her are often picked up by the police, taken to prison and locked up – instead of receiving the treatment they had forgotten to take and so desperately need.
 The illnesses they suffer from may have no cure, but their symptoms can, in most cases, be easily managed.
 And our prisons are already horribly overcrowded – largely with unfortunate people who suffer from chronic mental ill-health.
 Or, if they are lucky, they could be sectioned and hospitalised.

 These vulnerable people are not criminals.
 Far from it.
 Simply put, they are unwell.